motherjones/cyoa/README.md

 # CYOA

 A "Choose Your Own Adventure" plugin for interactive storytelling, from the apps team at Mother Jones.

-## See it in action!
+Uses jQuery for easy placement.
+Uses TableTop so you can fill it using Google Spreadsheets (like <a href="https://docs.google.com/spreadsheet/pub?key=0AswaDV9q95oZdHRQUlVQcDBJRU44NFdzc3lIeElkQXc&output=html">this one</a>!) instead of writing JSON.
+Responsive, for displaying nicely on mobile screens.

+## Demos
-The internets loved our <a href="http://motherjones.com/mojo/2012/03/flow-chart-are-you-slut">first implementation</a> of this container (trigger warning: cute kittens within).
+The internets loved our <a href="http://motherjones.com/mojo/2012/03/flow-chart-are-you-slut">first use</a> of this container (trigger warning: cute kittens within).

-<a href="http://www.motherjones.com/politics/2012/05/citizens-united-amendment-flowchart">Here's an implementation</a> where the user walks through what it would take to overturn the landmark <em>Citizen United</em> campaign finance decision.
+<a href="http://www.motherjones.com/politics/2012/05/citizens-united-amendment-flowchart">Here's an example</a> where the user walks through what it would take to overturn the landmark <em>Citizen United</em> campaign finance decision.

-Mother Jones' reporters made <a href="http://www.motherjones.com/politics/2012/06/romney-immigration-position-changes">this implementation</a> all by themselves, with almost zero help from our interactives team: it's a little game showing Mitt Romney's stance on immigration over time.
+Mother Jones' reporters made <a href="http://www.motherjones.com/politics/2012/06/romney-immigration-position-changes">this story</a> all by themselves, with almost zero help from our interactives team: it's a little game showing Mitt Romney's stance on immigration over time.

-I helped a Texas Tribune reporter make <a href="http://www.texastribune.org/library/data/interactive-should-texas-expand-medicaid/">this story</a> on Medicaid expansion.
+A Texas Tribune reporter used this to make <a href="http://www.texastribune.org/library/data/interactive-should-texas-expand-medicaid/">this story</a> on Medicaid expansion.

 ## Using CYOA To Tell Gripping Stories and/or Tales of Woe
 Download the [production version][min] or the [development version][max].